-7.8 Identification of prior Anti-Doping Rule Violations
+7.8 Iden tification of prior Anti-Doping Rule Violations 36

-7.9 Provisional Suspensions 36
+7.9 Prov isional Suspensions 36

 7.9.1 Mandatory Provisional Suspension 36

-7.9.2 Optional Provisional Suspension
+7.9.2 Optional Provisional Suspension 37

 7.9A Infraction Notices 38

-7.10 Resolution without a hearing
+7.10 Resolution without a hearing 39

 7.11 Notification of results management decisions 40

-7.12 Retirement from sport
+7.12 Retirement from sport 40

-ARTICLE 8 RIGHT TO A FAIR HEARING 42
+ART ICLE 8 RIGHT TO A FAIR HEARING 42

-8.1 Fair hearings
+8.1 Fair hearings 42

-8.2 Event hearings
+8.2 Even t hearings 42

-8.3 Waiver of hearing
+8.3 Waiv er of hearing 42

-8.4 Establishment of hearings
+8.4 Esta blishment of hearings 42

-8.5 Right to attend hearings
+8.5 Righ t to attend hearings 43

 8.6 CAS determination

-8.7 Public disclosure of hearing outcomes
+8.7 Publ ic disclosure of hearing outcomes 43

-8.8 Appeals and review
+8.8 Appe eals and review 44

 8.9 Use of information arising during hearings 44

-ARTICLE 9 AUTOMATIC DISQUALIFICATION OF INDIVIDUAL RESULTS 45
+ART ICLE 9 AUTOMATIC DISQUALIFICATION OF INDIVIDUAL RESULTS 45

-ARTICLE 10 SANCTIONS ON INDIVIDUALS 46
+ART ICLE 10 SANCTIONS ON INDIVIDUALS 46

-10.1 Disqualification of results in the Event during which an anti-doping rule violation occurs 46
+10.1 occurs Disqualification of results in the Event during which an anti-doping rule violation 46

-10.2 Ineligibility for Presence, Use or Attempted Use, or Possession of a Prohibited S ubstance or
+10.2 Substand Ineligibility for Presence, Use or Attempted Use, or Possession of a Prohibited ce or Prohibited Method 46

-Prohibited Method

 10.3 Ineligibility for other anti-doping rule violations 47

-10.4 Elimination of the period of Ineligibility where there is No Fault or Negligence
+10.4 Elimination of the period of Ineligibility where there is No Fault or Negligence 48

-10.5 Reduction of the period of Ineligibility based on No Significant Fault or Negligen ce48
+10.5 48 Reduction of the period of Ineligibility based on No Significant Fault or Negligenc e

-10.6 Elimination, reduction, or suspension of period of Ineligibility or other Conseque nces for

-reasons other than Fault 50
+10.6 Consequ Elimination, reduction, or suspension of period of Ineligibility or other ences for reasons other than Fault 50

-10.7 Multiple violations 53

-10.8 Disqualification of results in Competitions subsequent to Sample collection or comm nission of

-an anti-doping rule violation

-10.9 Allocation of CAS Cost Awards and Forfeited Prize Money

-10.10 Financial Consequences 55

-10.11 Commencement of Ineligibility period 55

-10.12 Status during Ineligibility 57

-10.13 Automatic publication of sanction 59

-ARTICLE 11 CONSEQUENCES TO TEAMS

-11.1 Testing of Team Sports 60

-11.2 Consequences for Team Sports 60

-11.3 Event ruling body may establish stricter Consequences for Team Sports 60

-ARTICLE 12 SANCTIONS AGAINST SPORTING BODIES 61

-12.1 Withholding funding for non-compliance 61

-12.2 Disciplinary action against a sporting administration body 61

-ARTICLE 13 APPEALS 62

-13.1 Decisions subject to appeal

-13.2 Appeals from decisions regarding Anti-Doping Rule Violations, Consequences, Provis

-Suspensions, recognition of decisions and jurisdiction 62

-13.3 Failure to render a timely decision 64

-13.4 Appeals relating to TUEs

-13.5 Notification of appeal decisions 65

-13.6 Time for filing appeals 65

-ARTICLE 14 CONFIDENTIALITY AND REPORTING 67

-14.1 Information concerning Adverse Analytical Findings, Atypical Findings, and other ass serted antidoping rule violations 67

-14.2 Notice of anti-doping rule violation decisions and request for files 68

-14.3 Public disclosure 68

-14.4 Data privacy

-ARTICLE 15 APPLICATION AND RECOGNITION OF DECISIONS 71
+10.7 Multiple violations .
+53 10.8 Disqualification of results in Competitions subsequent to Sample collection or commiss sion of an anti-doping rule violation .
+54 10.9 Allocation of CAS Cost Awards and Forfeited Prize Money .
+54 10.10 Financial Consequences .
+55 10.11 Commencement of Ineligibility period .
+55 10.12 Status during Ineligibility .
+57 10.13 Automatic publication of sanction .
+59 ART ICLE 11 CONSEQUENCES TO TEAMS .
+60 11.1 Testing of Team Sports .
+60 11.2 Consequences for Team Sports .
+60 11.3 Event ruling body may establish stricter Consequences for Team Sports .
+60 ART ICLE 12 SANCTIONS AGAINST SPORTING BODIES .
+61 12.1 Withholding funding for non-compliance .61 12.2 Disciplinary action against a sporting administration body .
+61 ART ICLE 13 APPEALS .
+62 13.1 Decisions subject to appeal .
+62 13.2 Appeals from decisions regarding Anti-Doping Rule Violations, Consequences, Provisior nal Suspensions, recognition of decisions and jurisdiction .
+62 13.3 Failure to render a timely decision .
+64 13.4 Appeals relating to TUEs .
+65 13.5 Notification of appeal decisions .
+65 13.6 Time for filing appeals .
+65 ART ICLE 14 CONFIDENTIALITY AND REPORTING .
+67 14.1 Information concerning Adverse Analytical Findings, Atypical Findings, and othe r asserted anti-doping rule violations .
+67 14.2 Notice of anti-doping rule violation decisions and request for files .
+68 14.3 Public disclosure .
+68 14.4 Data privacy .
+70 ART ICLE 15 APPLICATION AND RECOGNITION OF DECISIONS .71

-ARTICLE 16 INCORPORATION OF THIS ANTI-DOPING POLICY AND OBLIGATIONS OF THE SPORTIN ADMINISTRATION BODY
+ARTICLE 16 INCORPORATION OF THIS ANTI-DOPING POLICY AND OBLIGATIONS OF THE

+SPORTING ADMINISTRATION BODY

 ARTICLE 17 STATUTE OF LIMITATIONS 73

 ARTICLE 18 COMPLIANCE REPORTS TO WADA 74

 ARTICLE 19 EDUCATION 75

 ARTICLE 20 AMENDMENT AND INTERPRETATION OF ANTI-DOPING POLICY 76

 ARTICLE 21 INTERPRETATION OF THE CODE 78

-ARTICLE 22 ADDITIONAL ROLES AND RESPONSIBILITIES OF ATHLETES AND OTHER PERSONS 22.1 Roles and responsibilities of Athletes 79
+ARTICLE 22 ADDITIONAL ROLES AND RESPONSIBILITIES OF ATHLETES AND OTHER PERSONS ;

+79

+22.1 Roles and responsibilities of Athletes 79

+22.2 Roles and responsibilities of Athlete Support Personnel 79

-APPENDIX 1 DEFINITIONS 81
+APPENDIX 1 DEFINITIONS 31